Tips on Using Technology to Improve Patient Care

 Use of Portable Monitoring Devices

 Using portable monitoring devices allows nurses and other healthcare professionals to monitor patients even if they are moving around the healthcare facility.
-These devices can monitor patients’ vital signs, including respiratory rates, oxygen saturation, and ECG.
+These devices, which can be bought from a medical supply store near me, can monitor patients’ vital signs, including respiratory rates, oxygen saturation, and ECG.
 At the same time, the portable monitoring devices send the information to a central monitor.
 Healthcare professionals will also receive a notification in case the devices detect emergencies.

 The devices also facilitate the monitoring and recording of the patients’ vital signs every hour.
 With this, acquiring portable monitoring devices is a good move for healthcare facilities since they facilitate the work of healthcare professionals in monitoring the status of the patients under their care.